Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 \begin{theorem} In the case of Rayleigh fading, for a given $\rho$, problem~\eqref{eq:MARE_problem} is a convex optimization problem with respect to $P$.\looseness=-1 \end{theorem} \begin{proof} Let substitute the channel service probabilities in the constraints~\eqref{eq:t_sr_stability_con}-\eqref{eq:t_hr_stability_con} with their equations in terms of $P$ in the case of Rayleigh fading.
 Then, it is observed that the constraints of the problem have the nonlinear form $c_1a<e^{\frac{-\Gamma}{P}}$, where $c_1$ is either 1 or $(1-\rho)$, and $\Gamma$ is one of $\Gamma_{sr}$, $\Gamma_{rh}$, $\Gamma_{hr}$, and $\Gamma_{sr}$ which are positive constants.
 By taking the logarithm of the two sides of the constraints, they can be transformed into the equivalent linear forms $P<-\frac{\Gamma}{\ln c_1a}$.
-Hence, it is sufficient to prove the convexity of the objective function $E(P,\rho)$ with respect to $P$.
-According to \eqref{eq:Wxy}-\eqref{eq:T} and~\eqref{eq:P_s}-\eqref{eq:ARE}, $E(P,\rho)$ is the sum of the linear functions $(2-\rho)\rho aW(\rho a,q^c_r)P$ and $(2-\rho)(1-\rho)aW((1-\rho)a,q^c_h)P$, and the nonlinear functions having the form The second derivative of $f_6$ with respect to $P$ can be easily obtained as
+Thus, it suffices to show that the objective function $E(P,\rho)$ is convex with respect to $P$.
+According to~\eqref{eq:Wxy}-\eqref{eq:T} and~\eqref{eq:P_s}-\eqref{eq:ARE}, $E(P,\rho)$ is the sum of the linear functions $(2-\rho)\rho aW(\rho a,q^c_r)P$ and $(2-\rho)(1-\rho)aW((1-\rho)a,q^c_h)P$, and the nonlinear functions having the form The second derivative of $f_6$ with respect to $P$ is

-Based on the constraints, we have $c_1a<e^{-\frac{\Gamma}{P}}$ for feasible solutions; hence, $f_6^{''}>0$ holds, which indicates that $f_6$ is a convex function of $P$.
-Since the sum of linear and convex functions is a convex function, we conclude that the objective function~\eqref{eq:MARE_objective} is a convex function of $P$. \end{proof}
+Based on the constraints, we have $c_1a<e^{-\frac{\Gamma}{P}}$ for feasible solutions.
+Hence, $f_6^{''}>0$ holds, which indicates that $f_6$ and consequently, the objective function~\eqref{eq:MARE_objective} are convex functions of $P$. \end{proof}

 Based on the aforementioned, we propose Algorithm~\ref{alg:MARE_rayleigh} to solve problem~\eqref{eq:MARE_problem} in the case of Rayleigh fading.
 It searches over the domain of $P$ using the Golden section method and at each $P$, it uses Algorithm~\ref{alg:k-partition} to obtain a near-optimal $\rho$.
 Therefore, it has the computational complexity of $O(K(\log(1/\delta))^2)$.
 It is clear that at each iteration, $P_1$ and $P_4$ get closer to each other and therefore, the algorithm will terminate finally.
 As the results in the next section indicate, the proposed algorithm is highly effective and its performance is close to optimum.